The Coronavirus Job Retention Scheme (furlough) ended on 30 September 2021.

-The government has announced that the Extended Coronavirus Job Retention Scheme (ECJRS) would remain open until 31 March 2021.
-For Frequently Asked Questions about the original Coronavirus Job Retention Scheme, click here.
+The government has announced that the Extended Coronavirus Job Retention Scheme (ECJRS) will remain open until 30 September 2021.
+For Frequently Asked Questions about the original Coronavirus Job Retention Scheme, click here

-The government announced an extension to the original Coronavirus Job Retention Scheme which will now remain open until 31 March 2021.
+The government announced on 3 March 2021 that the Coronavirus Job Retention Scheme (furlough) will now run until 30 September 2021.

 No, the grant does not cover this.
-From 1 November the Employer has to continue to pay national insurance and pension payments.
+From 1 November your employer has to continue to pay national insurance and pension payments.

 Under the extended scheme, if you were employed and on the payroll on 23 September 2020 and were made redundant or stopped working for your employer afterwards, you can be re-employed and claimed for.
 However, there is no obligation for your employer to do so.